|

 Shadish

-This article is for those who are Buying
+This article is for those who are creating new

-PocketPC world, due to the relative size of the interfaces involved.
+iOS, Linux and related-devices; simply due to the relative sizes of the interfaces involved.

 When presented with a new hardware or software platform, it is quite common

-to find that developers tend to use every bell and whistle available to
+to find that --if allowed-- developers will tend to use every bell and whistle available to

 In the Beginning